KSheridan86/project-5-RossAnthonyDesigns/README.md

 Artist Page:

-Users can view a page dedicated to the artist himself, this page includeds basic information and photos

-aswell as a contact form used for basic communication or requests for commissions.
+Users can view a page dedicated to the artist himself, this page includes basic information and photos, aswell as a contact form used for basic communication or requests for commissions.

 ![Artist Wireframe](./docs/artist-wireframe.jpg)

 Cart Page:

-Users can view a cart with their chosen items, it includes a total price for items in the cart,

-delivery cost and grand total (price + delivery)
+Users can view a cart with their chosen items, it includes a total price for items in the cart, delivery cost and grand total (price + delivery)

 ![Cart Wireframe](./docs/cart-wireframe.jpg)